I'm Kicking Off My Thirties With A Ride On The Wild Side

 “You’re doing what??”
-My mom asks, brow furrowed, when I tell her that I’m flying from New York to Laguna Beach, California to speed down the Pacific Coast Highway in a three-wheeled motorcycle.
+My mom asks, brow furrowed, when I tell her that I’m flying from New York to Laguna Beach, California to speed down the Pacific Coast Highway in a three-wheeled autocycle.
 I want to be offended by her genuine shock, but I can’t; participating in powersports is uncharacteristically off brand for me, a person who gets motion sickness every time she gets into the passenger seat of a car.
 But that’s exactly why I had to do it.
 After playing it safe my whole life, I want to race into the last summer of my twenties with different energy — and Polaris’ Slingshot (the name doesn’t ease my mom’s worries) is going to help me get started.

 Advertisement